Brookylala/OminousChestLock/README.md

 FORKED FOR USE WITH OZ-ANARCHY TOWNS

-**SEE ORIGINAL FOR USE -** https://github.com/cev-api/OminousChestLock
+**SEE ORIGINAL FOR USE WITHOUT TOWNS** https://github.com/cev-api/OminousChestLock